 Once outside air is suitable for free cooling, the controller modulates the damper based on MAT (mixed air temperature, default) or OAT (outside air temperature).
-Refer to Table 13.
+Refer to Table 14.

-If MAT is used when free cooling is enabled, MAT setpoint (3MAT SET, configurable in "Parameter Settings - Advanced" on page 55) is used for MAT modulating.
-When MAT falls below the anti-freeze setpoint (3FRZ PROT), the damper either fully closes or opens to the minimum position (configurable in "Parameter Settings - Advanced" on page 55).
+If MAT is used when free cooling is enabled, then MAT set point (3MAT SET, configurable in Parameter Settings - Advanced - see page 68) is used for MAT modulating.
+When MAT falls below the anti-freeze set point (3FRZ PROT), the damper either fully closes or opens to the minimum position (configurable in Parameter Settings - Advanced - see page 68).

-1. If MAT is lower than MAT setpoint, then the damper is modulated to maintain MAT setpoint, towards fully closed or open to the minimum position based on occupancy status if MAT continues dropping.
-2. If MAT is in the range [MAT setpoint, (MAT setpoint + neutral zone band [1°F by default])], then the damper position does not change.
-3. If MAT is higher than (MAT setpoint + neutral zone band), then the damper opens towards fully open.
-4. If MAT is 10°F higher than MAT setpoint, then the damper fully opens to 100%.
+1. If MAT is lower than MAT set point, then the damper is modulated to maintain MAT set point, toward fully closed or open to the minimum position based on occupancy status if MAT continues dropping.
+2. If MAT is in the range [MAT set point, (MAT set point + neutral zone band [1°F (0.5°C) by default])], then the damper position does not change.
+3. If MAT is higher than (MAT set point + neutral zone band), then the damper modulates toward fully open.
+4. If MAT is 10°F (5.5°C) higher than MAT set point, then the damper fully opens to 100%.

-If OAT is used when there is a cooling demand, the damper can be opened to different positions depending on different outside air temperatures:
+If OAT is used when there is a cooling demand, then the damper can be opened to different positions depending on different outside air temperatures:

-1. If outside air is higher than 50°F but lower than the temperature shutoff setpoint, then the damper is fully open.
-2. If outside air is higher than OAT lockout setpoint but lower than 50°F, then linear modulation is applied when only Cooling Stage 1 input (Y1I) is ON.
-Result of the following formula indicates the damper's open position:
+1. If outside air is higher than 50°F (10°C) but lower than the temperature shutoff set point, then the damper is fully open.
+2. If outside air is higher than OAT lockout set point but lower than 50°F (10°C), then linear modulation is applied when only Cooling Stage 1 Input (Y1I) is ON.
+Result of the following formula indicate the damper's open position:

-$$([OAT - OAT Lockout Setpoint] / [50 - OAT Lockout Setpoint]) (80\% - MIN POS) + MIN POS$$
+$$([OAT - OAT Lockout Set Point] / [50 - OAT Lockout Set Point]) (80\% - MIN POS) + MIN POS$$